 The problem with carriers

-As a veteran of Microsoft and Qualcomm, Sievert might seem like the last person to approach the industry from a new perspective, but he was quick to criticize the status quo.
+As a veteran of AT&T, Rogers, and Microsoft, Sievert might seem like the last person to approach the industry from a new perspective, but he was quick to criticize the status quo.

 “We don’t think the consumer is best served by a mentality of an industry that has, for a long time, been dominated by utility companies that have utility company thinking,” Sievert says.
 Think contracts.
 Rigid rules.
 Thick layers of bureaucracy.
 But where there are problems, there are opportunities.
 Sievert believes T-Mobile has “a real opportunity to be disrupters.”